PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 **Update with a click**
 When you publish a new version of an action, you can update actions used in workflows with a click (updating legacy actions in workflows requires action steps to be deleted, re-added and re-configured).

-**Support for Async Options**
+**Support for async options**
 Async options allow action authos to render a paginated drop down menu allowing users to select from vaues that are programatically generated.
 The most common use case is to populate the drop down based on results of an API request (e.g., to list Google Sheets in a user's drive).

-**Simplified Discovery**
+**Simplified discovery**
 Actions you publish are now grouped under **My Actions** when adding a step to a workflow.
 NOTE: this option will appear in the workflow builder *after* you publish your first action.

 ## Getting Started

-If you’re ready to develop your first action using Pipedream's component model, we suggest starting with our [quickstart guide](/components/quickstart/nodejs/actions/).
+Ready to develop your first component action?
+We recommend starting with our [quickstart guide](/components/quickstart/nodejs/actions/).
 Then review both our [component API reference](/components/api) and [actions published to Pipedream’s Github repo](https://github.com/pipedreamhq/pipedream/compnents).

 ## Migration Example